sls33/Suda/readme.md

 it means:

-the number of records in Server  is 1<<20,
+the number of samples in the Server  is 1<<20,

-the payload size of every record is 100 byte the number of client ids is 1024
+the payload size of every record is 100 byte the number of client IDs is 1024

-# Secure data align:
+# Secure data alignment:

 ```
 ./build/bin/psi_to_share_test $host_log_n_data $batch_size $payload_size 0  &